wikitree/wikitree-api/getProfile.md

 ### resolveRedirect

 Generally if you start at a valid profile and follow use the ids associated with relationships (mother, father) you should get a valid/complete profile in return.
 However, in some circumstances you may end up requesting a profile that has been merged away into another profile, or otherwise is redirected.
-If you set resolveRedirect=1 in your POST to the API, then any profiles that would be returned that are redirections will be followed to their end point, and *that* final profile will be returned.
+By default, this redirection is resolved such that the profile data you get is the final redirected-to profile.
+A "redirectedFrom" field is also set in these profile results.
+You can avoid the redirection and get the original profile requested if you explicitly set resolveRedirect=0 in your POST to the API.

 ## Results